treboryatska/gitdao/README.md

     * Set Up a Server or Service: Deploy a server or service that listens for finalized proposals from your Aragon DAO.
 This can be done by interacting with the Aragon smart contracts or using Aragon's API if available.
     * Interact with GitHub API: Upon detecting a passed proposal relevant to GitHub repository management, the server would use the GitHub API to perform the specified actions.
 This requires the server to authenticate with GitHub using the DAO's GitHub account credentials (stored securely, potentially accessed via a multisig wallet).

+## Questions
+1. Pull vs push approach? *Still under debate - Should we send tokens to all contributors or only send them (or activate them) once they are requested?*